reasonmethis/doc-411/README.md

 ```

 #### 3. Install the requirements.
-95% of the time for creating this project was spent on figuring out a way to install the requirements.
+Figuring out a way to install the requirements without running into errors turned out to be quite a challenge.
 There are some conflicts in the current versions, but if you are reading this far enough in the future, you can try to simply run:
 ```bash
 pip install langchain openai chromadb tiktoken unstructured
 ```